hooperdev/hooperdev/README.md

-<h1 align="center">Hello, world!
-I'm Alex.</h1>
+<h1 align="center">Alex H.</h1>
-<h3 align="center">Jag får saker att fungera.</h3>
+<h3 align="center">Prgrmmr frvr!</h3>
 I'm a software engineer with a specialty in game development and mobile app development.
 However, lately I've learned to really enjoy Svelte.
-Many of my projects are not available on github because Unreal Engine does not play well with Github, and especially not with their LFS quotas.
-I've been emailed once or twice about that... sorry github!
+Many of my projects are not available on github because Unreal Engine does not play well with Github, and especially not with their LFS quotas....

 - 🔭 I’m currently working on [Myself!](https://www.alexhooper.dev)